CDP Reporting 2025: A Mid-Market Guide to Higher Scores

 Plastic: Plastic does not have its own questionnaire.
 However, in 2023, a plastics section was included in the water security questionnaire (W10).
 It questions whether a reporting company maps where plastic is used in its value chain, the potential risks and business impacts, targets, metrics around the weight of plastic polymers sold and in packaging, and more.

-Questions on the main reporting themes, along with the three questionnaires, were integrated into a single questionnaire in 2024.
+In 2024, questions on the main reporting themes (climate, water, forestry, biodiversity, and plastics), within the three questionnaires, were integrated into a single questionnaire.

 There are also now specific questionnaire for small to medium-sized businesses (SMEs) with fewer data points, simplified question formats, and enhanced guidance to reduce the burden of reporting.